10 Tips To Help Cut The Cost Of A Holiday To Canada

-Having lived in Canada for coming up for two years now I am still routinely shocked by the cost of living in the USA’s Northern neighbour compared to my native Europe – despite the fact that my previous home was one of the most expensive cities on the planet (London).
+Having lived in Canada for nearly 4 years now I am still routinely shocked by the cost of living in the USA’s Northern neighbour compared to my native Europe – despite the fact that my previous home was one of the most expensive cities on the planet (London).

 I consider Canada to be a North American version of Switzerland (and to be clear, I’ve spent a great deal of time in Switzerland and I love it there too) – while the best things about these unbelievably beautiful countries are technically completely free just being in the destinations is a budget-buster because both accommodation and food are not cheap, and this deters a lot of tourists.
 So how should you go about booking a holiday to Canada while keeping an eye on the purse strings?